 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Miguel Loza, Jr. is Of Counsel in Gibson Dunn’s Los Angeles office, where he practices in the Firm’s Litigation Department.
-Mr. Loza focuses on complex litigation matters, with a particular expertise in transnational issues and cases arising out of Latin America.
-He also has significant experience handling white collar investigations, as well as high-stakes matters involving Alien Tort Statute, Torture Victim Protection Act, RICO, environmental, chemical exposure, and supply chain allegations.
+Miguel focuses on complex litigation matters, with a particular expertise in transnational issues and cases arising out of Latin America.
+He also has significant experience handling white collar investigations, as well as high-stakes matters involving Alien Tort Statute, Torture Victim Protection Act, RICO, environmental, chemical exposure and supply chain allegations.

-Mr. Loza has played a major role in several noteworthy business and commercial matters involving important transnational litigation issues.
+Miguel has played a major role in several noteworthy business and commercial matters involving important transnational litigation issues.
 He has extensive experience handling issues that surround the conduct of foreign and U.S.-based litigation as part of a comprehensive global litigation defense strategy for the client.
-These issues include, among other things, securing positive results in multiple jurisdictions simultaneously, and also guiding and managing transnational matters to avoid vexatious litigation, inconsistent rulings, and waiver of defenses in subsequent jurisdictions.
-Additionally, Mr. Loza has litigated several cases dealing with the recognition and enforcement of foreign country judgments, with a particular focus on developing legal strategies to prevent the recognition of suspect foreign judgments in U.S. courts.
+These issues include, among other things, securing positive results in multiple jurisdictions simultaneously, and also guiding and managing transnational matters to avoid vexatious litigation, inconsistent rulings and waiver of defenses in subsequent jurisdictions.
+Additionally, Miguel has litigated several cases dealing with the recognition and enforcement of foreign country judgments, with a particular focus on developing legal strategies to prevent the recognition of suspect foreign judgments in U.S. courts.

-Mr. Loza is fluent in Spanish and works extensively with foreign attorneys throughout Latin America and Europe, advising clients on the many multifaceted issues that characterize cross-border litigation and investigations and formulating comprehensive strategy plans to manage and guide the cross-border matters to a successful resolution for the client.
-He is adept at selecting and working with foreign legal experts from varied backgrounds to assist clients in addressing difficult transnational issues and to prepare and present expert testimony before U.S. courts and international tribunals.
-Additionally, Mr. Loza advises clients on media strategies that are key components of a well-developed transnational litigation plan.
+He is fluent in Spanish and works extensively with foreign attorneys throughout Latin America and Europe, advising clients on the many multifaceted issues that characterize cross-border litigation and investigations and formulating comprehensive strategy plans to manage and guide the cross-border matters to a successful resolution for the client.
+Miguel is adept at selecting and working with foreign legal experts from varied backgrounds to assist clients in addressing difficult transnational issues and to prepare and present expert testimony before U.S. courts and international tribunals.
+Additionally, he advises clients on media strategies that are key components of a well-developed transnational litigation plan.

-Mr. Loza also has also gained substantial experience defending clients involved in white collar government investigations and assisting clients in responding to government agency subpoenas.
-He has represented clients in connection with alleged violations of sales and marketing regulations, health regulations, environmental regulations, Food and Drug Administration regulations, and other administrative matters.
-Mr. Loza has also worked on international and cross-border white collar investigations in Latin America arising out of the Foreign Corrupt Practices Act issues, including compliance monitorship work in Argentina and Mexico that involved substantial Spanish-language witness interviews.
+Miguel also has also gained substantial experience defending clients involved in white collar government investigations and assisting clients in responding to government agency subpoenas.
+He has represented clients in connection with alleged violations of sales and marketing regulations, health regulations, environmental regulations, Food and Drug Administration regulations and other administrative matters.
+Miguel has also worked on international and cross-border white collar investigations in Latin America arising out of the Foreign Corrupt Practices Act issues, including compliance monitorship work in Argentina and Mexico that involved substantial Spanish-language witness interviews.

 Representative matters include:

-Mr. Loza is a proud first-generation college graduate and first-generation professional.
-He is deeply committed to the Firm’s diversity and mentoring efforts, pro bono work, and community service.
-He is actively involved in the firm’s local and national recruiting and diversity efforts, and serves on the Firm’s LA office Diversity Committee.
+Miguel is a proud first-generation college graduate and first-generation professional.
+He is deeply committed to the Firm’s diversity and mentoring efforts, pro bono work and community service.
+Miguel is actively involved in the firm’s local and national recruiting and diversity efforts, and serves on the Firm’s LA office Diversity Committee.
 He also devotes time to the Firm’s mentoring efforts and co-leads the LA office affinity groups for Hispanic/Latinx and First-Generation attorneys.
-Mr. Loza is actively engaged in the Firm’s pro bono matters, focusing particularly on immigration and social justice matters.
-In 2012, Mr. Loza received the Firm’s annual award for successfully litigating the Firm’s Most Challenging Pro Bono Matter, in connection with his work on Norwood v.
+Miguel is actively engaged in the Firm’s pro bono matters, focusing particularly on immigration and social justice matters.
+In 2012, he received the Firm’s annual award for successfully litigating the Firm’s Most Challenging Pro Bono Matter, in connection with his work on Norwood v.
 Bourland, a civil rights appeal.

-Mr. Loza is a member of the California bar and is admitted to appear before the United States District Courts for the Central and Northern Districts of California, the Ninth Circuit Court of Appeals, and all California state courts.
+Miguel is a member of the California bar and is admitted to appear before the United States District Courts for the Central and Northern Districts of California, the Ninth Circuit Court of Appeals and all California state courts.

 Cornell University - 2008 Juris Doctor